wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Design/DesignSystem.md

 ```

 This combination should be done at the point of use, such as in the page file where the component is placed.
-The HOC and the basic component are the sharable items not there composition.
+The HOC and the basic component are the shareable items not there composition.

 Here is a flow diagram of creating a Horizontal Tout:
 ![](./ToutHorizontalDefaultFlow.svg)